Vetspire/technical-interview-challenge/vetspire_interview/README.md

 - ShowLive: Shows the dog breed and it's picture with a link to return to the index.
 - NewLive: A form for creating a new dog by specifying breed and uploading an optional image.

+To keep things simple and keep focus on completing and testing the features fully, the UX/styles are largely unchanged from the boilerplate CSS rules given when initializing a new Phoenix project.
+However, with more time to focus on the UI I'd have brought in TailwindCSS which has been my preferred styling framework lately.

-For the sake of simplicity for this exercise, images are saved to and read from `priv/static/images/dogs`.
+Also for the sake of simplicity, images are saved to and read from `priv/static/images/dogs`.
 Dog `image_path` fields are saved as the filename contained within this path.
 For a more "production-ready" solution or one that involved a separate frontend that uploads images, I'd probably store the images on S3 instead of handling it locally.